Do you think your dogs in pain?

 “A high percentage of dogs fear or aggression problems are due to pain or discomfort”

-I work together with other canine professionals where pain and discomfort could be the contributing factor to their clients dog’s behaviour.
+I work together with dog owners and other canine professionals where pain and discomfort could be the contributing factor to a dog’s behaviour.

 “Atrophy in hind limbs, RF turned out, Thick thoracic sling, Circumduction of hind limbs, pronounced on RH, Minimal flexion in RH, Minimal flexion in stifle RH, Skipping on LH, Rotation of pelvic limbs”